libgdx/gdx-liftoff/Troubleshooting.md

 is only needed if a library you want to use isn't known to Liftoff and depends on an older GWT version.

-Any library dependencies, not installed via a checkbox in Liftoff, that have code specifically for GWT, and depend either directly on gwt-user (or gwt-dev) or indirectly via any version of `com.badlogicgames.gdx:gdx-backend-gwt`, can trigger version conflicts from two different releases of GWT.
+Any library dependencies, not installed via a checkbox in Liftoff, that have code specifically for GWT, and depend either directly on gwt-user (or gwt-dev) or indirectly via any version of `com.badlogicgames.gdx:gdx-backend-gwt` before 1.13.0, can trigger version conflicts from two different releases of GWT.
 That means if you are trying to use 2.11.0, but 2.10.1, 2.10.0, 2.9.0, 2.8.2, or 2.8.0 gets into the dependencies, because the groups are different, the older version won't be replaced by the newer one.
 The solution is to exclude gwt-user (or the gdx-backend-gwt in the `com.badlogicsgames.gdx`